 In the year since our last Meetings Trendsetters were featured, event security has tragically risen to the fore.
 Brenda Rivers is one of the leading meeting professionals raising the alarm about how unprepared we are, and how not exercising proper duty of care to mitigate risk not only imperils the well-being of attendees, but also the survival of organizations.

 Recent work has included presenting risk management programs at PCMA’s Convening Leaders, industry association chapter events and our 2018 On Location roundtable at Convening Leaders.
-Look for her new book, Meeting and Event Risk Management Guide, coming soon.
+Her new book, The Meeting and Event Risk Management Guide, is now available.